fluent/fluent-operator/docs/plugins/fluentbit/output/elasticsearch.md

 # Elasticsearch

-Elasticsearch is the es output plugin, allows to ingest your records into an Elasticsearch database.
+Elasticsearch is the es output plugin, allows to ingest your records into an Elasticsearch database. <br /> **For full documentation, refer to https://docs.fluentbit.io/manual/pipeline/outputs/elasticsearch**

 | Field | Description | Scheme |